-Learn about the classes and other requirements for the Medical Laboratory Technician major in the Curriculum Guide.
+Learn about the classes and other requirements for the Computer Information Systems major in the Curriculum Guide.

 The Computer Information Systems (CIS) program has been merged into the new statewide Computer & Information Technologies (CIT) program effective in the Fall 2012 semester.
 These changes were a result of a DACUM study that was performed in the Fall of 2010 that examined all of the technical programs at KCTCS.
 DACUM is an abbreviation for Developing a Curriculum and it involved business professionals from across the state making recommendations to the technical faculty on the skills that graduates should have before entering the workforce.